data-umbrella/event-transcripts/2020/19-matti-numpy.md

 some very old compilers.
-As I said we try not to break things uh that means that because it's written in c you need to know something about the Python C api and how ref counting works
+As I said we try not to break things uh that means that because it's written in C you need to know something about the Python C api and how ref counting works